-For students who are registered members of St. Patrick Catholic Church in Portland, preparations for the reception of the sacraments occurs outside of the school day with all those parishioners who are seeking the reception of the sacraments through the "Signs of Grace" and "Chosen" programs:
+For students who are registered members of St. Patrick Catholic Church in Portland, preparations for the reception of the sacraments occurs outside of the school day with all those parishioners who are seeking the reception of the sacraments through the "Signs of Grace" for Reconciliation and First Communion "Chosen" or Youth Ministry programs for Confirmation.

-- If your child is enrolled in the second grade, for four weeks in the fall (Reconciliation) and four weeks in the spring (Eucharist), they will attend the "Signs of Grace" program on Sunday evenings to prepare for the sacraments.
+- I. If your child is enrolled in the second grade, for four weeks in the fall (Reconciliation) and four weeks in the spring (Eucharist), they will attend the "Signs of Grace" program on Sunday evenings to prepare for the sacraments.
 At least one parent will be required to attend the first three sessions of each program.
 Students will receive the sacraments of Reconciliation in December/January and First Communion during the Easter season. - 2.
 If your child is enrolled in the eighth grade, for eight weeks in the late winter/spring, they will attend the "Chosen" program on Sunday nights to prepare for the sacrament of Confirmation.
 At least one parent and your child's Confirmation Sponsor will be required to attend the first three sessions.
 The Bishop will assign a date for students to be confirmed at St. Andrew Cathedral (Grand Rapids) in spring of their eighth-grade year.